HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 shs_target_platform: "cos-2.4"
 ```

-An example configuration for an User Access/Login node (`ansible/group_vars/Application/default.yml`) on HPE Cray EX System Software 1.5 using COS 2.4 might be the following:
+An example configuration for a User Access/Login node (`ansible/group_vars/Application/default.yml`) on HPE Cray EX System Software 1.5 using COS 2.4 might be the following:

 ```yaml
 ---